unrealwork/atsd-use-cases/tutorials/calculated-values/README.md

 endlist
 ```

-* These dates are fed into the dropdown menu which represent the official start dates of several recessions throughout U.S. history.
+* These dates are displayed in the drop-down list.
+The dates represent the official start dates of recessions throughout U.S. history.

 The syntax for this drop-down list is shown below:

 ```ls
   [dropdown]